SnuktheGreat/synapse/readme.md

 ```

 The _ChainableMatcher_ uses the given lambdas to describe which fields you want to test and the matchers are used to
 describe which value is expected.
+Only failing lambda/matcher combinations are reported for a clear and concise
+description of the actual problem.

 #### Custom Matcher Class